DCodius/Game.MazeWalker/README.md

 Finnaly I have started my journey in <strong>Game Development</strong>.<break>
 After weeks comparing various game engines and lurking on streamers & youtubers, my love is fallin into [Godot 4.2](https://godotengine.org/ "Free & Opensource Game Engine") with C# script.
+C# is rich with mature framework,pattern and lib packages, so why not implementing those in this one.

 ## What I have learn
 - **Game Engine** : Why Godot ?
 Well it's Open Source & 100% FREE, this is so far <strong>"The Most Newbie Friendly"</strong> with intuitive  ui workflow.
 And after Unity decided to changes their Pricing License,  Godot is the best option for Indie GameDev for sure !